JavaStream/bitrix24-java-api/README.md

  </dependency>
   ```

-III.
-Init Client in your project.
+3. Init Client in your project.
 You need insert yours Token and bitrix-account.
 It's easy!

 ```java